 I read many recipes, but most go back to a common root of Better Homes and Gardens Apple Pie Bread.
-So here is my take on a classic recipe with some minor changes and expanded detailed instructions, used my favorite streusel top.
+So here is my take on a classic recipe with some minor changes, expanded detailed instructions, used my favorite streusel top.

 A very, very strong 4.
 OK, maybe a 5.

-A lot seems to be made of what apple to use for this or that.
+There seems to be confusion about what apple to use for this or that.
 I believe it is more a matter of individual taste.
 Granny Smith and Gala apples are both excellent choices.
 I find Cortland, Ida Red, Honey Crisp, or Roma also work well.

 Nutmeg: The suggested nutmeg in the original recipe was ½ teaspoon.
 That is very heavy in taste.
-I suggest ¼ teaspoon.
+I recommend ¼ teaspoon.

 Preheat oven to 350°.

-In a large mixing bowl or stand mixer, add one stick (½ cup) soften butter, two eggs, ¼ cup milk, one cup brown sugar, one teaspoon vanilla.
+In a large mixing bowl or stand mixer, add one stick (½ cup), softened butter, two eggs, ¼ cup milk, one cup brown sugar, one teaspoon vanilla.
 Beat until creamy.